Darkfall201/KIF/README.md

 # Kancolle Information Facility

-A java application with tools for the browser game Kantai collection
+KIF stands for Kancolle Information Facility, a java application with tools for the browser game Kantai collection